kiswanij/jframework-microservice-mature-client-example/README.md

-# JKFramework Mature MicroServie ClientExample
+# JFramework Mature MicroServie ClientExample
 _Last updated: 2022-11-26_

-This repository contains a _JKFramework-SerivceClient_ that commnicates with a mature microservice
+This repository contains a _JFramework-SerivceClient_ that commnicates with a mature microservice

 ## Prerequisites:
 - JDK 17+ Installed